All Episodes

 That is a massive issue at this point.

-Uh it's it's a tipping point for the courts.
+It's a tipping point for the courts.

-Yeah, and don't forget, Sean, the the circuits and the district courts.
+Yeah, and don't forget, Sean, the circuits and the district courts, the Supreme Court gets all of the attention.

 You know, it's the sexy story, the highest court in the land, quite obviously.

-But as Greg can tell you, most of these cases that are of importance to American businesses, American individuals, moms and dads out there, are settled at the circuit court level.
+But as Greg can tell you, most of these cases that are of importance to American businesses, American individuals, moms and dads out there are settled at the circuit court level.

 So this is a really big deal.

-Uh I and I say this, Sean, uh, I'm worried.
+And I say this, Sean, I'm worried.

 I mean, I mean it.